 What is a T Visa?

+Human trafficking is a huge problem throughout the world.
+It involves the illegal use of both adults and children for nefarious purposes against their will.
+Often, traffickers will enslave people and smuggle them into other countries, which is also illegal.
+In 2000, the United States Congress passed two acts meant to protect victims of human trafficking with the Victims of Trafficking and Violence Protection Act and the Battered Immigrant Women’s Protection Act.
+These laws help to protect victims by providing them with a T Visa.
 The T visa is a non-immigrant visa issued by the US to victims of human trafficking.
 Both adults and children are eligible to receive the visa to keep them protected against their abusers.
 Generally speaking, these people find themselves smuggled into the country against their will due to the false claims of traffickers that they will receive employment or other benefits.
 As a result, the US grants them the ability to apply for the T visa to stay in the country.

 In addition to extending protection to survivors of human trafficking, the T visa also often leads people obtaining a green card to stay in the country permanently.
-A person in the Pasadena, Texas area should retain an immigration visas attorney to help them when looking to get the T visa.
+A person in the Los Angeles, Texas area should retain an immigration visas attorney to help them when looking to get the T visa.

 Why Apply for a T Visa?